Kohler-Jobin meets Ehrhard: the sharp lower bound for the Gaussian principal frequency while the Gaussian torsional rigidity is fixed, via rearrangements: The Kohler-Jobin-style symmetrization in the Gauss space, and the proof of Theorem

+Let $K$ be a domain in $\R^n$.
+Let $u\in W_0^{1,2}(K)$ be a non-negative function.
 In this section, we define the analogue of the Kohler-Jobin symmetrization in the Gauss space.
-The general idea is to correspond the level sets of $u$ to half-spaces whose torsional rigidity is the same as the modified torsional rigidity of the level sets of $u.$ Now, these half-spaces are level sets of $u^{\dagger}$, but composed with a specific function.
+The general idea is to correspond the level sets of $u$ to half-spaces whose torsional rigidity is the same as the modified torsional rigidity of the level sets of $u.$ Now, these half-spaces are level sets of rearrangement function $u^{\dagger}$ which will be defined a bit later, but composed with a specific function.
 Let us describe the details below.

 In view of Corollary \ref{cor4-5}, define the distribution function of the modified torsional rigidity of $K$ with respect to $u$ by

 By Corollary \ref{cor4-5},